-While taking particulars to stand for other particulars avoids a commitment to abstract ideas, it may not succeed in supporting knowledge of those universal claims.
+While taking particulars to stand for other particulars avoids a commitment to abstract ideas, it may not support knowledge of those universal claims.

-Berkeley argues that we have no knowledge of general laws, like those of empirical science and mathematics.
+Berkeley thus argues that we have no knowledge of general laws, like those of empirical science and mathematics.